We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 • Special features: UV-C Light

 A home can trap nasty odors, from litter box stenches to the scent of cooked fish and every unsavory aroma in between.
 To get rid of odors, it’s key to have a strong air purifier to cleanse the air.
 But bad odors aren’t the only concern here.
-An air purifier can be another way to support your health.
-A recent study suggests that air purifiers can help trap particles linked with the coronavirus.
-Plus, these devices can kill the stale, stuffy smell a home can take on when someone is holed up in there while sick.
+Using an air purifier can be another way to support your health.
+A recent study suggests that air purifiers may help trap particles linked with the coronavirus.

 Lasko’s GermGuardian 4-in-1 HEPA Air Purifier uses a UV-C light to kill pesky germs.
 It can clean the air in a room of up to 743 sq ft in an hour, and it’s excellent for odor reduction.
 Plus, it costs under $100.
 These are the reasons we’ve nominated it as the best air purifier for odors.